challiday21/angular-tuto/README.md

 Structural directives
 ---------------------

 A structural directive is the equivalent of a class in Angular.
 There are many built-in directives, which take the form ng*, for example :
 NgIf, NgForOf, NgSwitch.

 We include Angular structural directives by inserting the appropriate imports at the head of the directive class for example : import { Directive, Input, TemplateRef, ViewContainerRef } from '@angular/core';

 To create a new structural directive "newStrDir", the following command is executed on the command line : ng generate directive newStrDir.

 A structure directive can be embedded directly into HTML commands.
-In the following, a <div> is created for each product in products(.ts) using a for loop :
+In the following, a <div> is created for each product in products(.ts) using a "for loop" :

 <div *ngFor="let product of products">